 BreezeCare Success Rate Is High

-As you can see from the graph on the left hand side, the average breath patient has a halitosis reading of 684ppb.
+The average breath patient has a halitosis reading of 684ppb.
 This is a combined total of all the volatile sulphur compounds being hydrogen sulphide, methyl mercaptan and dimethyl sulphide.
 Science has stated that a reading above 150ppb of volatile sulphur compounds is able to be smelt by another person.
 This means the average halitosis patient to come to the clinic is four times higher than a level of offensive breath.

-The success rate of our treatment is high, and as you can see from the graph the volatile sulphur level stands at 46ppb after undergoing treatment.
 Our success rate of patients attending our clinic is virtually 100%, and this happens simply because we are able to talk to the patient and review them over a number of weeks to see how they are interpreting our instructions and how they are cleaning the biofilms.
 I am constantly amazed at the percentage of patients that do not understand the importance of lifestyle and a regimented cleaning program.
 Or patients that continually believe that bad breath begins in the stomach or bowel.

 A normal consultation takes about 1hour 15 min, and allows us to fully analyse the patients habits and mouth condition, as well as start them on the KForce Balance Program.
 Whenever a patient begins the Balance program at the clinic, we do another Halicheck level to see how much improvement there actually is.
 Patients are continually amazed at the new super low reading achieved when they do just the first treatment.